 I am sure that will change and very soon.
 In the early stages, there is always a fair amount of scepticism on whether we have crossed and done away with the ills of the past.
 2018, was a very challenging year for Indian equities.
 So, I am not surprised that the bulls are not gaining the traction that they have potential to gain this year.

 I do believe that much of the global as well as domestic headwinds that India faced in 2018 are reversing and are in the process of correction.
 This will be a very strong year for Indian equities.
 We do have a big event ahead of us and some amount of caution is warranted given that elections are around the corner.
-But having said that, it is just a matter of time when the rally becomes more broad-based.
+But having said that, it is ju!–more–>st a < matter of time when the rally becomes more broad-based.

 The more important thing to focus on is the fact that globally in the developed space, there is a slowdown.
 Oil prices are heading down.
-There is a weak dollar trade ahead of us and that is fueling these flows into emerging markets.
+There is a weak dollar trade ahead of us and that is fuelling these flows into emerging markets.

 India has been lagging but it is trying to play catch up and the flows in March are clearly showing that.
 We have the makings of a very solid scenario for the next five years and I would venture to say that if this government comes back, there will be a fair amount of continuity and that will be something that foreigner investors will look at very closely and provide the impetus for the next leg.

 The current administration has enjoyed majority in parliament yet earnings recovery at the micro level has not happened.
 Some would argue that if the current administration comes back into power, what will change?